 Our approach to transformation

-We continue to support SA’s national agenda while also embracing and contributing to the Amended FSC’s regulatory framework, which guides the transformation commitments and efforts of the financial services sector.
+We remain committed to supporting the country's national agenda while embracing the Amended FSC Regulatory Framework, which guides transformation efforts across the financial services sector.

-Click here to read the Society Report including the detailed Transformation Review section.
+Click here to read our Society Report, including the detailed Transformation Review section.